KadenFranklin/Swan-Cheese-Touch-Tomb/README.md

 a paragraph discussing the contributions of each team member to the final game:

 Kaden Franklin - I did a little bit of the asset collecting, I found the swan mesh and the tiles and environment.
 I implemented the swan, and set up most of the environment except for the cave.
 I also gave the swan its movement, and made the fish rotate, to appear as though its swimming underwater.
 I tried to implement physics, but the collisions don't seem to work.

+Miguel Velazquez - I found the audio and the fonts for the game.
+I made the start and credit scenes, as well as the script that loads them in.
+I also corrected the .gitignore when it wasn't working properly in the beginning.
+I tried to make the caustics work for the water, but those attempts failed.
+I gathered the scripts needed for the steering.
+I corrected some small bugs in the scripts as well.